 Proceedings and acceptance rate

-This year, 170 submissions were received, and 39 were accepted as full paper (acceptance rate of 23%) and 26 more as short papers.
+For the 14th edition of the conference, 170 submissions were received, and 39 were accepted as full paper (acceptance rate of 23%) and 26 more as short papers.
 This is a considerable increase in the number of submissions compared to last year, where 104 papers were submitted to ADMA 2018 .

 The proceedings are published by Springer in the LNAI series, which ensures good visibility to the papers.